agrostar/zzapi/README.md

 # zzapi

-zzapi (prounounced like pizza, the syllables interchanged) is an API documentation and testing tool set, a very simplified version of Postman.
+zzapi (prounounced like pizza, the syllables interchanged) is an HTTP API documentation and testing tool set.

 Our manifesto: